What Is Copywork? | Should You Use It?

 Fortunately For You Books is a company myself and another friend have created that provides supplemental homeschool materials.
 We have written supplemental homeschool materials, and one of the products is copywork printables that are themed.
 There is a set for every month of the year (and more), which provides you with plenty of materials for your entire school year.
 If you are not interested in searching for your own passages, this may be something you want to consider.

 I have a separate post which explains our Pockets of Copywork.
 There are pictures to demonstrate how to put them together.
 Each of our monthly themes is divided into four weeks with five sentences to copy each week.
 Your child will put together a pocket where his work can be stored.
 If you are interested in purchasing them, you can find them at Currclick.
 They are priced very modestly at $1.99 each.
-However, my subscribers can get a discount code to try Pockets of Thanks for $.99.
+However, my subscribers can get a discount code to try Pockets of Heritage for the month of March for FREE.
 Go to my Copywork Printables article and at the bottom there is a form to fill out to get your code.

 It’s Worth a Try